elastic/gsoc/readme.md

 Please read and apply via [https://summerofcode.withgoogle.com/get-started/](https://summerofcode.withgoogle.com/get-started/).

-In your application tell us:
+In your application please tell us:

 1. Who you are: Your name and how to contact you.
 2. Which project idea you want to work on: Which of our ideas is it or describe in detail if it is your own.